rohan843/CTFs/picoCTF_130_MacroHard_WeakEdge/README.md

 ---

 I have now run the file on windows in MS PowerPoint.
 To no avail.
 I did find a macro but when I looked at its code, it was not much use.
 It seemed to be a normal string assignment to a variable.

+On opening the file, a message had popped up saying that there was some content that could not be read.
+I thingk that that content contains the flag.